**This program is for UWGB students only**

 Hessen Exchange Program: Wisconsin and Hessen, Germany

 Study for a semester or year or take a summer or January short course at one of twelve Higher Education institutions in the State of Hessen, Germany.
-The Hessen exchange program offers many academic options and a variety of destinations in the region of Hessen, Germany.
+The Hessen exchange program offers many academic options and a variety of destinations in the central region of Hessen, Germany.
 Course selection, academic calendars, orientations and other practical information can be quite different at each institution in Hessen.
 Each Hessen institution has its own website, please visit www.wisconsin.hessen.de for program specific options.

 Interested in this program?
 Check out these two websites to see videos from different cities in the Hessen Exchange!